openSUSE/cavil/docs/Architecture.md

 * `Previous Result`: A previous report with the same checksum (based on licenses and keyword matches) exists for the same package.
 In this case the previous result will be inherited.
+* `No Differences`: A previous report exists where the checksum does not match but there are no significant differences between licenses and unique keyword matches.
 * `Low Risk`: The maximum risk of any given license in the report is not higher than **3**.
-And there are no unresolved keyword matches, which are always considered risk **9**.
+And there are no unresolved keyword matches with a risk higher than **3**.
 The resulting state can only be `acceptable.`
 * `Package Name`: The package has been configured to always be `acceptable`.
 For SUSE instances of OBS this is usually done for empty metadata packages like `000product`.

+For all of these conditions a prior review by a human expert or lawyer needs to be present in the system however.

 ## Report Creation